All about Root Trainers!

 Usually, manufacturing with injection moulding requires a substantial initial investment in tooling.
 That’s why building the mould correctly for the first time is extremely valuable, rather than trying to start anew after discovering significant defects.
 Defects related to the method or substance of moulding tend to be simpler to solve and less expensive.
 Kruger is known to manufacture defect-free items on its own.
 To remove any form of defects in their products, they ensure the injection procedure with keenness.
 To manufacture high-quality products of standard quality, they correctly evaluate and apply the moulding procedure.

-A variety of root trainers are available from Kruger, in block frames or single cells.
+A variety of root trainers are available from Kruger Industries, in block frames or single cells.
 Kruger agri-products with high-grade plastic material can be customised according to customer requirements.
 Kruger products are cost-effective and long-lasting and can be reused for many applications to grow fruits, vegetables, flowers, etc., on a commercial basis.

 Kruger is recognised for delivering consistency in its moulding services and products, taking into account the end customer’s needs.